 Under the latest proposal, California’s governor would lead negotiations with the federal government on achieving greater autonomy for the state and, possibly, a final deal with Washington leading to the state’s independence.

-Stephen Gonzalez, the president of the California Freedom Coalition, said he thinks the latest proposal will appeal to voters of all political stripes, from left-leaning coastal voters concerned about federal policies to more conservative inland areas that have sought more autonomy.
+Stephen Gonzales, the president of the California Freedom Coalition, said he thinks the latest proposal will appeal to voters of all political stripes, from left-leaning coastal voters concerned about federal policies to more conservative inland areas that have sought more autonomy.

 Once proponents are cleared to begin circulating petitions, they will need to collect 585,407 valid voter signatures.
-Gonzalez said the campaign intends to hire signature gatherers, with plans to raise $2 million to $3 million for the campaign over the next 12 months.
+Gonzales said the campaign intends to hire signature gatherers, with plans to raise $2 million to $3 million for the campaign over the next 12 months.